NikolayG92/Events-Portal-Client/README.md

 - User Profile page: Some info for you.
 ![UserProfile](/src/assets/img/user-profile-page.jpg)

--Edit profile page: You can change your password and your profile image.
+- Edit profile page: You can change your password and your profile image.
 ![EditProfile](/src/assets/img/edit-profile-page.jpg)